web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 ![The above table data as a pie chart, showing that Decorators was picked as the first proposal by 40% of the respondents.](top-ranked.png)

-### Q2 - Free-form text

-The free-form reponses contain a lot of useful information, use cases, and nuance about what web developers want from the proposals.

-The following sections attempt to categorize and summarize the responses, per proposal.
-Some responses contained more than one category, which is why the categories below add up to more than the total number of responses.
+### Decorators

-#### Decorators
+#### Reasons for picking Decorators

-**Free-form responses from respondents who ranked Decorators as their top choice**
+Here are the main categories that emerge from the free-form responses from people who ranked Decorators as their top choice:

 | Category | Number of comments |
 | --- | --- |